WebexCC-SA/LAB-1251/docs/lab03_Users.md

 In this lab, you will learn how to create users, assign licenses, and assign extensions to users manually and in bulk.

+- Paw Pet Supply Solutions desire their telephone system configured in a certain way:

+    * 16 users with webex calling professional license distributed in both locations

 ## Login Credentials

 <table>